yyhh-org/site/content/how-to-enable-saml-sso-with-self-hosted-gotrue-and-git-gateway.md

 GOTRUE_EXTERNAL_SAML_SIGNING_KEY=''
 GOTRUE_EXTERNAL_LABELS="{SAML: Example SSO}"
 ```
-The GOTRUE_EXTERNAL_SAML_METADATA_URL value should point to the corrected XML mentioned above.
+The `GOTRUE_EXTERNAL_SAML_METADATA_URL` value should point to the corrected XML mentioned above.

+Note, I set the default JWT group name to be "admin", because my IdP is backed by a LDAP server that handles user group membership and permisions already, there's no need to duplicate things here.
+Your case may be different.

 Now the rest of gotrue and git-gateway setup is the same as the guide linked above.